AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 Set the following properties to define the existing event store and the target Axon Server server:

 * `axoniq.axonserver.servers` - comma separated list of hostnames and ports for the Axon Server cluster.
-* `axoniq.datasource.eventstore.url` - URL of the JDBC data store containing the existing event store
+* `axoniq.datasource.eventstore.url` - url of the JDBC data store containing the existing event store
-* `axoniq.datasource.eventstore.username` - Username to connect to the JDBC data store containing the existing event store
+* `axoniq.datasource.eventstore.username` - username to connect to the JDBC data store containing the existing event store
-* `axoniq.datasource.eventstore.password` - Password to connect to the JDBC data store containing the existing event store
+* `axoniq.datasource.eventstore.password` - password to connect to the JDBC data store containing the existing event store

-The default settings expect the data in the current event store to be serialized using the XstreamSerializer.
+The default settings expect the data in the current event store to be serialized using the `XstreamSerializer`.
 When the data is serialized using the JacksonSerializer add the following property:

 * `axon.serializer.events*=jackson`

-To run the migration tool create a file application.properties, containing the properties mentioned above, e.g.
+To run the migration tool create a file `application.properties`, containing the properties mentioned above, e.g.

 ```
 axoniq.axonserver.servers=localhost